LPedicino/Pizzeria-Remolo/README.md

 ### `npm i or npm install`

-It will install all the files inside .gitignore
+Will install all the files and folders inside .gitignore

 ### `npm start`